iCliniq Logo

 Hello doctor,

-My wife, is 27 years old, has been feeling a pricking pain in her chest for the past 15 to 20 days.
+My wife, who is 27 years old, has been feeling a pricking pain in her chest for the past 15 to 20 days.
 Also, she feels pressure across the middle of her chest sometimes.
-I consulted a physician and she provided 15 days of medicines.
-However, I also got her ECG test done and the reports indicated normal.
+I consulted a physician, and she provided me with 15 days of medicine.
+However, I also got her ECG test done, and the reports indicated that it was normal.
 During the medication, the condition was better.
-Only one or two times she experienced pain or pressure.
-Her medicines are stopped for three days and this morning she again feels pricking/ little pressure.
+Only one or two times did she experience pain or pressure.
+Her medicines were stopped for three days, and this morning, she again felt/a little pressure.
 Uneasiness during long breaths.
 Please advise what to do.
 What tests should be done to diagnose the problem?
-Please give me some advice.

 Hello,